-Navigating STO Stucco Color Charts: A Technical Guide
+STO Stucco Color Charts: Understanding LRV and Heat

-Unlike LaHabra or Omega, which focus on earth tones, STO offers over 800 hues.
+Unlike traditional brands which focus strictly on muted earth tones, STO offers over 800 vibrant hues.
 This guide breaks down their collections, explains the critical LRV rating, and helps you choose the right STO color for the Southern California sun.

 1. The STO Color Collections